sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 ## Table data

-Using the `scan` command, you can get the table data.
+Using the `scan` command, you can view the table data.

 ```
 hbase(main):012:0> scan 'hospital'